ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/change-detection/index.md

 - When some values change via a transactions using any of the other buttons, then all columns are recomputed but only on the changed path.

-<grid-example title='Change Detection with Delta Aggregation' name='change-detection-delta-aggregation' type='generated' options='{ "enterprise": true, "exampleHeight": 590 }'></grid-example>
+<grid-example title='Change Detection with Delta Aggregation' name='change-detection-delta-aggregation' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "setfilter"], "exampleHeight": 590 }'></grid-example>

 ## Change Detection and Pivot